dg1sbg/adt200a-omnirig/readme.md

 * Patience.

 ## Contact
-Currently, this repository is managed by Frank Goenninger (a.k.a. as "frgo").
+Currently, this repository is managed by Frank Goenninger, Amateur Radio callsign DG1SBG (a.k.a. as "frgo").
 He may be reached via email at [frank.goenninger@goenninger.net](mailto:frank.goenninger@goenninger.net).